-The major problem with the stack implemented using array is the amount of data must be specified at the beginning of the implementation itself.
-It is not suitable, when we don't know the size of data which we are going to use.

-A stack data structure can be implemented by using linked list data structure can be used for unlimited number of values.
+The major problem with the stack implemented using array is, it works only for fixed number of data values.
+That means the amount of data must be specified at the beginning of the implementation itself.
+Stack implemented using array is not suitable, when we don't know the size of data which we are going to use.
+A stack data structure can be implemented by using linked list data structure.
+The stack implemented using linked list can work for unlimited number of values.
 That means, stack implemented using linked list works for variable size of data.
+So, there is no need to fix the size at the beginning of the implementation.
+The Stack implemented using linked list can organize as many data values as we want.